Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:38:10 - Igor Minar

-So Cloudflare, for the longest time, was edge computing really just happening at the edge?
-We had few products, like durable objects, where the compute was necessarily at the edge, but with the feature that it.
-And it's really a feature feature that we are announcing all the existing applications that you're deploying to Cloudflare today, whether it's workers or pages, you can opt in to this smart placement mode.
-And rather than that compute being always provisioned at the edge, we will start monitoring the application, watch it for a few requests and then we'll see.
-Oh, this is a remix application.
+So Cloudflare, for the longest time, was edge computing really just happening at the edge.
+We had a few products, like durable objects, where the compute was necessarily at the edge.
+But with the feature that... and it's really a feature that we are announcing... all the existing applications that you're deploying to Cloudflare today, whether it's Workers or Pages, you can opt into this smart placement mode.
+And rather than that compute being always provisioned at the edge, we will start monitoring the application, watch it for a few requests, and then we'll see, oh, this is a Remix application.
 It's talking to this database in US East.
-Let's always place it or provide, instantiate it in U.S. east near the database, regardless of where the user's entering.
-So if the user is in India, they will ingress, enter the Cloudflare network in India in the nearest data center that we own there, and then we'll create this magic tunnel all the way to US east where we'll spawn the application.
+Let's always place it, or rather instantiate it, in US East near the database, regardless of where the user is entering.
+So if the user is in India, they will enter the Cloudflare network in India in the nearest data center that we own there, and then we'll create this magic tunnel all the way to US East where we'll spawn the application.
 The application will talk to the database very quickly, will generate the response, and the response is then relayed back to India.
-But this only happens for like server side rendering.
+But this only happens for server-side rendering.

 00:39:24 - Igor Minar